Manager of Social Emotional Learning

 - Narrative report

 As an alternative to home testing and, at the request of parents/guardians, the District has offered the opportunity for home-taught children to participate in the annual standardized achievement battery which is typically administered at various times throughout the school year.
+The annual testing schedule is available from Director Christina Kuriocose in the Office of School and Student Performance at 508-799-3016 X 93061 or [email protected].
 Parents/guardians are not required to have their children participate in the school-offered standardized achievement assessments.
 Parents/guardians can state on the homeschool application an alternative method of demonstrating student progress (via dated work samples or periodic progress reports).

 The Worcester Public Schools Homeschooling Information presentation contains samples of different methods that can be used as evidence of student progress.
 We will partner with you to determine an appropriate method to be used for your child.